-In this model, a rectangular solid containing an inner crack is submitted to tension.
-The crack has an angle with respect to the load direction, which implies a mix of mode I and mode II loading on the crack.
-The energy release rate at the crack tips is calculated using the J-integral method.
+In this model, a rectangular plate containing an inner crack is subjected to tension.
+The crack is oriented at an angle β with respect to the load direction, which implies a mix of mode I and mode II loading on the crack.
+The energy release rate at the two crack tips is calculated using the J-integral method.
 The stress intensity factors are also calculated and compared to reference values from the NAFEMS benchmark (Ref.
 1).